6-APB: Metabolism

 Although limited literature is available, there is some data on metabolism of 6-APB in rats.
 Its Phase I metabolism involves hydroxylation of the furan ring, then cleavage of the ring, followed by a reduction of the unsaturated aldehyde from the previous step.
 The resulting aldehyde may then take two paths.
 It is either oxidized to a carboxylic acid or reduced to an alcohol, and then hydroxylated.
 Phase II metabolism consists of glucuronidation.
 The most prevalent metabolites in rats were 3-carboxymethyl-4-hydroxyamphetamine and 4-carboxymethyl-3-hydroxyamphetamine.

 Chemistry

+6-APB, also known as 6-(2-aminopropyl)benzofuran, is a phenethylamine, amphetamine, and benzofuran and an analogue of 3,4-methylenedioxyamphetamine (MDA).